email twitterlinkedin

 Remote Emission Sensing

-The project will comprise all vehicle categories (i.e., passenger cars, light-duty commercial vehicles, heavy-duty trucks, buses and motorcycles) running on commonly used combustion fuels (i.e., petrol, diesel and CNG/LNG) designed to meet all adopted legislative emission limits (e.g., Euro 1/I – Euro 6/VI).
-However, special attention will be paid to high-emitting vehicles designed to meet the most recent emission standards, such as Euro 6.
-Target pollutants will be NOx and PM.
+The project will comprise all vehicle categories (i.e., passenger cars, light-duty commercial vehicles, heavy-duty trucks, buses, and motorcycles) running on commonly used combustion fuels (i.e., petrol, diesel, and compressed/liquefied natural gas [CNG/LNG]) designed to meet all adopted legislative emission limits (e.g., Euro 1/I–Euro 6/VI).
+Special attention will be paid to high-emitting vehicles designed to meet the most recent emission standards, such as Euro 6.
+Target pollutants will be nitrogen oxide (NOx) and particulate matter (PM).

 The project aims to evaluate and compare the performance and applicability of the following main types of RES technologies to identify high-emitting vehicles:

-• Conventional RES (Type 1 RES): This is in practice the technologies that are already offered to the market by commercial providers for emission measurement services.
+• Conventional RES (Type 1 RES): Technologies already offered on the market by commercial providers for emission measurement.

-• Point sampling RES (Type 2 RES): In terms of measurement strategy Type 2 RES is quite similar to Type 1/conventional RES, but it is still under development (i.e., not yet commercialized), and it demonstrates the best advantage for measuring PM emissions, both number and mass.
+• Point sampling RES (Type 2 RES): Similar to Type 1/conventional RES but still under development (i.e., not yet commercialized), Type 2 RES demonstrates the best advantage for measuring PM emissions (both number and mass).

 The project will make use of existing RES datasets in Europe and China, as well as new datasets from upcoming RES measurement campaigns until early 2023.

-The general outcome of Task 61 will be an independent comparison and evaluation of the performance of various RES technologies, with a focus on their ability and usefulness to detect excess-emitting vehicles for direct enforcement as well as emission legislation and air pollution policy purposes.
-The project will provide proposals on how RES can be practically applied for these purposes covering both existing and future in-use fleets.
-The project’s final report will include:
+The general outcome of Task 61 will be an independent comparison and evaluation of the performance of various RES technologies, focusing on their ability and usefulness to detect excess-emitting vehicles for direct enforcement, as well as emissions legislation and air pollution policy.
+The project will provide proposals on how RES can be practically applied for these purposes, covering both existing and future in-use fleets.
+The project’s final report will include the following:

-• An “up-to-date” view of the real-world emission performance of European and Chinese in-use fleets, demonstrating the impact of current emission legislation on the real-world emissions of different vehicle categories grouped by emission standard, vehicle manufacturer, engine family, etc., to reveal eventual gaps between on-road emissions and legislative emission limits.
+• An “up-to-date” view of the real-world emission performance of European and Chinese in-use fleets, demonstrating the impact of current emissions legislation on the real-world emissions of vehicle categories — grouped by emission standard, vehicle manufacturer, engine family, etc., to reveal eventual gaps between on-road emissions and legislative emission limits.

-• A comparison and evaluation of the performance of different RES technologies to accurately measure on-road emissions, and particularly to accurately pinpoint high- or excess-emitting vehicles on an individual vehicle level and on vehicle model or engine family level.
+• A comparison and evaluation of the performance of various RES technologies to accurately measure on-road emissions, and particularly to accurately pinpoint high- or excess-emitting vehicles on an individual vehicle level and on a vehicle model or engine family level.

 • Proposals on how RES can be practically used to detect high-emitting vehicles for direct enforcement purposes as well as to monitor real-world emissions for emission legislation and air pollution policy purposes.